 - Payment Dissemination

-It serves the following objective:
+It serves the following objectives:

 - Better selection of vendor from a large group of vendors, resulting in better choices and costs.